Milford Sound Nature Cruise +Jet boat ride

 Q. Can I take my bags on the Jet boat?

 A. We are able to store backpacks or handbags.
 We do request that you please leave your valuables at home.

 Q. Can I take my camera on the Jet boat?

 A. On our trip there are many fantastic photo opportunities so YES, we’d love you to take your camera on board to capture these moments and share them.
 However, your camera is taken on board at your own risk, keep in mind with Jet boating there is the risk of getting slightly wet and we need you to be able to hold on to the hand rails, especially during our 360° spins.
 If you need more information about this please chat to our Reservations Team and Drivers when you check-in for your trip

 Q. Will I get wet on the Jet boat?

 A. Part of the fun with Jet boating is the spray and drama!
+We recommend you wear a waterproof jacket.
 If you are really worried about getting wet then please request to our staff that you sit in the centre seats of the boat.
 Please note we can’t guarantee seating.
-We recommend you bring your own waterproof jacket.

 Q. What is your child age?

 A. Our child age is 5-14 years.
 Our Infant age is 2-4 years and travel for FREE with an accompanying adult, as long as they can fit a lifejacket.